TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-The main changes include the new cObject FILES and the getText data type "file".
-The new HMENU property "sectionIndex.useColPos" allows configuration of the value for colPos.
-The object imgResource was amended by the property "treatIdAsReference".
-For the cObject USER the new property stdWrap has been appended.
-For the TypoScript conditions "=" and "!=" easy comparison against multiple values has been added. stdWrap now offers the properties "ifNull" and "if.isNull" to allow NULL value handling.
+The main changes include the new stdWrap property strPad, which allows to pad the input value to a certain length.
+The stdWrap feature addPageCacheTags enables you to add tags to cached pages. noTrimWrap.splitChar has been introduced, which now allows to control how noTrimWrap and optionSplit should work together. stdWrap has been added to config.pageTitleSeparator.
+For the cObject FLUIDTEMPLATE the properties "template" and "settings" have been added.
+The new config property "removePageCss" was amended, allowing you to remove CSS styles, which were added, because of a certain situation.
+The config property "disableBodyTag" has been appended, which allows to disable body tag creation by TYPO3 completely.

-In accordance with the deprecation policy for TYPO3 CMS the following objects and properties have been marked as removed: The content objects HTML, PHP_SCRIPT, PHP_SCRIPT_INT and PHP_SCRIPT_EXT, noBlur in menues, all config.stat* options, minifyJS, minifyCSS, concatenateJsAndCss, noLinkUnderline, hover, hoverStyle and smallFormFields, incT3Lib_htmlmail, FE_DATA and FE_TABLE.
+The system extension statictemplates and the associated menu objects GMENU_LAYERS, GMENU_FOLDOUT and TMENU_LAYERS experienced removal from the TYPO3 Core.

 Additionally various descriptions were improved and many smaller mistakes were fixed.